top of page

 Avebury:A Landscape Temple

 Six hundred massive stone blocks, a circular ditch three quarters of a mile round and as deep as a house, the largest stone circle in the world and two man-made mounds, the largest being as tall as a sixteen story building with a footprint of nearly five football pitches – and all constructed nearly five thousand years ago.
-Avebury, where the earth energies flow, where water was key, where ceremonies to celebrate fertility have taken place for nearly five thousand years and where the movements of sun and moon where observed.
+Avebury, where the earth energies flow, where water was key, where ceremonies to celebrate fertility, particularly at Beltane, have taken place for nearly five thousand years and where the movements of sun and moon were observed.

 Within this huge landscape temple we find other ancient structures such as Silbury Hill, The Sanctuary, Knoll Down, Merlin's Mound, Morgan’s Hill, West Kennet Longbarrow, Windmill Hill, Swallowhead Spring and more.